The online Comment window has expired

 • Default_avatar

-Laura Roberts about 5 years ago
+Laura Roberts over 5 years ago

 There is already a Rent Control Ballot Initiative that qualified for the 2020 Election.
 Sacramento residents want Permanent Rent Control, Full Just Cause for Evictions Protections & A Democratic Elected Rent Board.